josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 bit silly when we spell it out in simple terms, really.

 +/- what was in london before 2016; curious stuff.

+---

+flag covid/ncl thread - (some c4isr like interference exists so notes have to be where legal observers can view deletes)

+---